gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 ### Nutritional Benefits

+Hormesis a favorable biological response to low exposures to toxins and other stressors.

 [Hormetic Dietary Phytochemicals](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2635914/ "Hormetic Dietary Phytochemicals")

 [Benefits and Risks of the Hormetic Effects of Dietary Isothiocyanates on Cancer Prevention](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4273949/ "Benefits and Risks of the Hormetic Effects of Dietary Isothiocyanates on Cancer Prevention")